-According to deep research, people who smoke are likely to experience cancer of the lungs and its common symptom is the “pain in the chest” or “trouble breathing”.
+According to a deep research, people who smoke are likely to experience cancer of the lungs and its common symptom is the “pain in the chest” or “trouble breathing”.

 In the early stages of the lung cancer, the symptoms may not show and many infected patients won’t be diagnosed until the disease has developed or advanced.

 Are you a smoker and have been experiencing strange things in your body system, especially in your chest — as you find it hard to breathe or having pains in your chest area?
-If yes, then below are the early symptoms of lung cancer.
+If yes, then below are the early symptoms of a lung cancer.

-Five Early Symptoms of Lung Cancer
+Five Early Symptoms of a Lung Cancer

 1. Breath Shortage: It is likely for a patient suffering shortness of breath to be fighting cancer of the Lung without knowing.
 Your breath can be changed negatively if the lung cancer has blocked your airway.

 When you experience difficulty to breathe after climbing steps, you should do everything to seel your doctor before it advances.